K-V-Sagar/simpliLearn/README.md

 # simpliLearn
-# Hi, you will find the zipped projects to download in the folder ZIPPED
+# Phase 2 projects are in the folder named "Phase-2"
+# Zipped files are the folder "ZIPPED"